papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks.md

 This article covers the fundamentals of using Chopsticks to fork Substrate-based chains, including replaying blockchain transactions, analyzing changes in system state, simulating cross-chain message (XCM) interactions, and locally duplicating Substrate-based networks.

+!!!Note
+    Chopsticks does not support calls made through the Ethereum JSON-RPC at this time.
+Consequently, you cannot fork your chain using Chopsticks and connect Metamask to it.

 # Getting Started